xinshitn/nextPls-doc/source/en/index.html.md

 ### 5.Generating request header and body

-With encrypted CEK(step.3), encrypted body(step.2) and HMAC(step.4) values, Agent can generate a http header like followings;
+With encrypted CEK(step.3), encrypted body(step.2) and HMAC(step.4) values, the Authorization is partner code.
+Agent can generate a http header like followings;

 `Example`